AlexArnold-sussex/discnet-hpc/Tutorials/HPC/README.md

 - Exit from the interactive shell by typing exit or EOF/EOT interrupt via CTRL-D.

-- Repeat requesting an interactive shell, but this time use *screen* to keep the request open while you log out of Artemis, log back in again and recover that screen.
+- Repeat requesting an interactive shell, but this time use *screen* to keep the request open while you clone the terminal you are logged in with, log back in again and recover that screen (hint: instead of simply closing the shell, you can also log out properly, but you have to make sure to *detach*, **NOT** terminate the screen then)

+<p align="right">(<a href="#top">back to top</a>)</p>

 ## Submit a batch job